TobiasKeu/betterPrivacy/README.md

 - This is a visual-only tool.
 It cannot protect against screen recording software, physical shoulder-surfing, or anything happening outside Discord's own rendering.
 - Some selectors are matched against Discord's internal DOM structure, which can occasionally change after a Discord update and stop matching.
 If something stops blurring after a Discord update, that's usually why.
 - Vencord itself is an unofficial client modification and sits outside Discord's Terms of Service.
 Enforcement has historically been lax, but this isn't a guarantee.
+- This is a early version, not the final build.
+You may encounter bugs, or elements that arent hidden.
+If you do find anything please open a ticket on our Discord server.

 ---